Looking for the best hunting knives of 2016? I found them.

 Fixed blade knives are stronger, more reliable and are suitable for difficult hunting activities.
 They are more enduring and you can clean them easier.
 Since they’re long, you will need to carry them in a sheath, for security reasons.

 Folding Blade knives are smaller, more versatile and they can be carried in a pocket, which makes them safer than fixed blade knives.
 These types of knives can be easily opened with one hand and they can be used for other non-hunting activities as well.

 You should pay particular attention to the locking mechanism and to the pivot point.
 Examine the way the blade folds into the handle, to see if everything is working correctly.

 Folding blade knives have their own flaws: they are not as strong as fixed blade knives and they are more difficult to clean.
 Comparing the price, folding knives are more expensive.

 - If you’re a person that hunts regularly, pick a fixed blade.

-- If you hunt occasionally and you’d like a knife to carry it in the pocket and use it for other activities too, then choose a fixed tool.
+- If you hunt occasionally and you’d like a knife to carry it in the pocket and use it for other activities too, then choose a folding tool.

 2. The Blade